ccgproject/ccgp_assembly/README.md

 ## Learn more

-- For further information about our project and efforts please redirect to the CCGP [website](https://www.ccgproject.org/)
+- For further information about our project and efforts, please redirect to the CCGP [website](https://www.ccgproject.org/)
 - For more information about the project, you can also check this:

 [Shaffer HB, Toffelmier E, Corbett-Detig RB, Escalona M, Erickson B, Fiedler P, Gold M, Harrigan RJ, Hodges S, Luckau TK, Miller C, Oliveira DR, Shaffer KE, Shapiro B, Sork VL, Wang IJ (2022) ***Landscape genomics to enable conservation actions: the California Conservation Genomics Project.*** Journal of Heredity, 113 (6): 577–588, https://doi.org/10.1093/jhered/esac020](https://academic.oup.com/jhered/article/113/6/577/6565646)